Has the A105 'Experiment' worked?

 You have to delve deeply into the Cycle Enfield website to find this consultation.

 IS IT NOW TIME FOR A PUBLIC INQUIRY TO FULLY EVALUATE THIS CYCLE LANE SCHEME?

-Here is a brief overview of Experimental Traffic Management orders and how they have been mis-used by Enfield Council.
+An overview of Experimental Traffic Management orders and how they have been mis-used by Enfield Council

 Experimental adj.: The Oxford Dictionary Definition: "based on untested ideas or techniques and not yet established or finalised."